Black7e/solawatch1/AUTH_SETUP.md

 - **Token Refresh**: Automatic token refresh when needed
 - **Error Handling**: Comprehensive error handling and user feedback

+## Security Implementation

+### Why No Client Secret?

+This implementation uses the **PKCE (Proof Key for Code Exchange)** flow, which is designed specifically for public clients (like browser applications).
+In this flow:

+- **Client ID**: Used to identify your application
+- **Client Secret**: NOT used in frontend code (this is intentional and secure)
+- **PKCE**: Provides the security that the Client Secret would normally provide

+This approach is:
+- ✅ **More Secure**: No sensitive secrets in frontend code
+- ✅ **OAuth 2.0 Compliant**: Follows OAuth 2.0 best practices
+- ✅ **Recommended**: Twitter/X recommends this approach for web apps

+### Alternative: Server-Side Implementation

+If you need to use the Client Secret, you would need a backend server to handle the OAuth flow.
+The current implementation is frontend-only for simplicity and security.

 ## API Scopes

 The app requests the following scopes: